 11.1 All Intellectual Property Rights in Customer Information ("Customer Intellectual Property") are and shall remain the property of the Customer and its licensors.

-11.2 Except as provided for at clause 11.1, all Intellectual Property Rights in the Service and/or the Software, Website, Service sand any supporting or associated material relating to the Software, the Website or the Service developed by us in fulfilling our obligations under this Agreement or in connection with this Agreement, whether the Software, the Website or the Service or material is particular to the Customer or not, and any other material provided to or made accessible to the Customer by us as a result of this Agreement ("Our Intellectual Property") are and shall remain our sole property.
+11.2 Except as provided for at clause 11.1, all Intellectual Property Rights in the Service and/or the Software, Application, Service sand any supporting or associated material relating to the Software, the Application or the Service developed by us in fulfilling our obligations under this Agreement or in connection with this Agreement, whether the Software, the Application or the Service or material is particular to the Customer or not, and any other material provided to or made accessible to the Customer by us as a result of this Agreement ("Our Intellectual Property") are and shall remain our sole property.

 11.3 The Customer grants to us a non-transferable, royalty free licence to use the Customer Intellectual Property for the purposes of performing our obligations under this Agreement.

 11.4 We grant the Customer a non-transferable, non-exclusive, royalty free licence to use Our Intellectual Property for the purposes of performing your obligations to us under this Agreement.